bkhsoftware/MOWED/README.md

 MOWED - Mathematical Optimization With End-user Devices

 Description
-MOWED is a web-based tool for reforestation optimization.
+MOWED / ROT is a web-based tool for reforestation optimization.
 It allows users to input various parameters and constraints to determine the optimal mix of tree species for reforestation projects.

 Features
 - Input budget and land area constraints